 This Policy concerns the invoicing and payment of tuition fees, as well as the calculation of fee liability when a student withdraws, interrupts or transfers.
-This Policy is relevant for all students taking a programme of study at Northumbria University.
+This Policy is relevant for all students taking a programme of study at any Northumbria University campus.